sainath199/campus-job-review-system/README.md

  # NC State Jobs Review System

-This is a Flask App for NCSU Campus Job Review System.
-Here students from NCSU can register themselves and search for vacancies at various On-Campus stores.
+This is a Flask App for NCSU Campus Job Review System with SQL database for storage.
+Here students from NCSU can view reviews on all different jobs that are available on campus.
+The aim of the portal is to help students get a closer understanding of the job description and the work, as experienced by fellow students.
+The website allows the students to upload reviews for others to view.
+The anonymity of the students is maintained to let them upload honest reviews.

 ![alt text](https://github.com/ashishjoshi2605/ncsu-campus-jobs-review-system/blob/dev_1/app/static/ProjectUI.png)